eguvenc/o2/Auth/Docs/tr/README.md

 ## Activity

 ------

-The classs Activity acts as a container to manage the activities of the logged in users.
+The classs Activity acts as a container to manage the meta data of the logged in users.
 The instant information like the last action of the user is on which page is sent to the identity data from this container.
 In order for information to be written on the memory, the update() method needs to be run once at the bottom.
 When the user logs in <b>sid</b> (session id) value is sent to the inside of the activity data by default.

 #### Adding activity data and update.